madhurimarawat/CodeCulture-Daily/14-10-2024/Explanation.md

 import math
 ```

-- The `time` module is used for measuring the execution time of the algorithm.
-The `math` module is imported but not utilized in this implementation.
+- **`time` Module**: Used for measuring the execution time of the algorithm.
+This helps in assessing the efficiency of the implementation.
+- **`math` Module**: Although imported here, it is not utilized in this particular implementation.
+It can be removed to clean up the code.

 ### `sieve_of_eratosthenes` Function